TalkBizAnywhere/slate/source/includes/_twilio_api.md

 ## Installation and Configuration

 There is no installation needed.
-The API only accepts requests via HTTP POST on the URL
+The API only accepts requests via HTTP POST to the URL

 `https://cadencetranscription.herokuapp.com/api`